redhat-developer/intellij-tekton/CONTRIBUTING.md

 ## Commit Messages
-Commit messages on master branches must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+Commit messages on main branches must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 Contributors are encouraged to use them as well, but maintainers will happily fix things up when merging pull requests if needed.

 The Conventional Commits specification is a lightweight convention on top of commit messages, which allow us to automate the release process.
 This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.